Build a Retail Income Statement Application Using JavaScript Pivot Tables

 Set Up Your Data

-The first thing you need to do is to make sure that your data is in a tabular format.
+Now, you need to ensure your data is in a tabular format.
 This means your data respects the following conditions:

 1. Every record is housed in one row.